 Wae Rebo Village Opening Hours

 Actually, there has never been an official opening hour in Wae Rebo Village.
 However, to pay respect, avoid visiting the village at night.
 Besides, it is quite impossible to go up at a late hour.
-There is no lighting through the rain forest and is severely dangerous.
+There is no lighting in the rain forest and is severely dangerous.
 With all the wild lives inside the forest.
 Instead, depart in the early morning for the best visit timing.
 That should give enough time for one-day visitors to go down before dark.

 |Wae Rebo Village Opening Hours|